maguirr4-uo/cis423/README.md

 # cis423

 This repository contains a dataset that I used in a Computer Science course for a final project, as well as functions to wrangle said dataset.
+It also includes some of the work I made in wrangling and tuning the data.
+It does not include any code to set up the website that is the final product.

+If you are a recruiter or university admissions officer, and you would like to see the website in action, please contact me so that I can show it to you.
+I am still working on some details for it.

 Credit goes to Stephen Fickas, the professor of the course, for assistance and a portion of the code used here.

 The dataset was obtained from the following site: